-The first important point is to cover all the people from your household together.
-All insurance providers have options to cover all members of your household together and not individually.
+The first important point is to cover everyone from your household together.
+All insurance providers can cover all household members together and not individually.
 This makes it much cheaper, and it also makes it much simpler since you have a single insurance policy.

-Similarly, you should also use combined insurance and not separate them over two providers.
+Similarly, you should use combined insurance and not separate them between providers.
 Again, this will be cheaper and simpler.

-Finally, the third parameter you have to choose is how much coverage you want for your personal liability insurance.
+Finally, the third parameter you must choose is how much coverage you want for your personal liability insurance.
 For most people, the default is enough (usually 5 million CHF).
-If it brings you more peace of mind, you can consider increasing that to the next level.
+If it brings you peace of mind, you can consider increasing that to the next level.